ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

 **`ReactiveMongoPlugin` is deprecated, long live to `ReactiveMongoModule` and `ReactiveMongoApi`**.

-Play has deprecated plugins in version 2.4.
-Therefore it is recommended to remove it from your project and replace it by `ReactiveMongoModule` and `ReactiveMongoApi` which is the interface to MongoDB.
+Play has deprecated the plugins in version 2.4, therefore it is recommended to remove the former `ReactiveMongoPlugin` from your project.
+It must be replaced it by `ReactiveMongoModule` and [`ReactiveMongoApi`](https://oss.sonatype.org/service/local/repositories/releases/archive/org/reactivemongo/play2-reactivemongo_2.11/{{site._0_12_latest_minor}}/play2-reactivemongo_2.11-{{site._0_12_latest_minor}}-javadoc.jar/!/index.html#play.modules.reactivemongo.ReactiveMongoApi) which is the interface to MongoDB.

-{% highlight scala %}
-package api

-import reactivemongo.api.{ DB, MongoConnection, MongoDriver }

-trait ReactiveMongoApi {
-  def driver: MongoDriver
-  def connection: MongoConnection
-  def db: DB
-}
-{% endhighlight %}

 Thus, the dependency injection can be configured, so that the your controllers are given the new ReactiveMongo API.
 First, Add the line bellow to `application.conf`: